carboncopies/BrainGenix-ERS/README.md

-# Build Instructions
+# Build Instructions (For Users)

 ## Linux:

-  It's pretty easy to build on linux and has been tested with Debian/Ubuntu to work.
-This is the primary development platform used, and such tends to work the best.
+  It's pretty easy to build on Linux and has been tested with Debian/Ubuntu distros to work.
+This is the primary development platform used, and therefore tends to work the best.

   Simply enter the `Tools` directory and run `sudo bash Setup.sh` followed by `bash Build.sh [number_of_threads]`.
 The build command can be adjusted to fit the number of cpu cores that your system has by changing the argument. **If you don't know how many CPU cores your system has, 4 is a good bet.** If you have issues building (machine hanging/freezing or other memory related issues) try lowering this number.
 ERS can take a *lot* of memory to build, so make sure to lower the number of threads if needed.